Changissnz/gangstalking_theory/README.md

 incentives cannot be immediately ruled out, especially in territories with sophisticated banking protections.

-On the matter of big security, gangstalking certainly appears compatible with the security agenda.
+On the matter of big security, gangstalking certainly appears compatible with the security agenda of perfect information and appropriate response.
 And because of this perceived compatibility, proponents of gangstalking surely will argue that gangstalking decreases the rate of mass shootings.
 They will state that there are more participants in the agenda of protecting the "public peace", something along the lines of that, so that if there is a potential mass shooting, the perpetrator will be disarmed before getting to any violent results.
 However, this is questionable due to the reactionary antagonism that gangstalking may elicit from the targeted individual.
 The doubts are readily understandable in cases where the gangstalkers make their presence obvious in ways that are either intimidating by posturing or disingenuine through scripted acts and imitation.
 One quality of gangstalking that decreases the effectiveness of the numbers involved is the trickle-down effect of privatized information.
 With privatized information, there is less direct access to said information.
 The few that have direct access to said information may take the liberty to play the "game of telephone" with participant members.
 A popular experiment on the "game of telephone" demonstrated the lack of empirical likeness from one end of the messaging line to the other in a long line of lines.
 The mobocratic command structure behind gangstalking is more blunt than sharp, so a convincing conclusion on the motive for such activity is for political fronting, instead of serving as a precise fix for the issues that the targeted individual of the activity is a part of.